Overview

 The use of such devices to create and process SSAFA information and data creates issues that need to be addressed, particularly in the area of information security.

-SSAFA must ensure that it remains in control of the data for which it is responsible, regardless of the ownership of the device used to carry out the processing.
-It must also protect its intellectual property as well as empowering staff/volunteers to ensure that they protect their own personal information.
+SSAFA must ensure that it remains in control of all data for which it is responsible, regardless of the ownership of the device used to carry out the processing.
+It must also protect its intellectual property as well as empowering staff/volunteers to ensure they protect their own personal information.

 Scope